found-objects/FoundObjects/README.md

 The defnition takes two types of geometry as input.
 The "Sheet Outline" is a rectangle that defines the outer dimensions of the sheet material.

 The "Nested Parts" geometry component contians the parts to be manufactured as closed polysurfaces.

-(Add image of sheet boundry and parts)

 The Edge Generator has several inputs for adjusting parameters of the generated curves:

 - Min Width: